Feolius/libsys_rep/sites/all/modules/contrib/views_timelinejs/README.txt

 Using the "Add new view" form, create your new TimelineJS view and choose the content type that has the required TimelineJS fields.
 Change the display format to "TimelineJS".
-Click "Continue and edit" to finish views_timelinejssetting up the new view.
+Click "Continue and edit" to finish setting up the new view.

 3. Configuring the view